stefandirnstorfer/paramoji/doc/faces.md

 However, these faces lack an emotional interpretation.
 It would for example be difficult to define which faciescan be considered to perceive more pain.
 As such Chernoff faces could be shown to convey no additional information, when compared to other visualization techniques.

-This paper suggests a facial visualization that includes 5 measurable aspects of a human emotion.
+This paper suggests a facial visualization that includes 5 quantitative aspects of a human emotion.
-It contributes a simple parameterised depiction of a human face that spans a large range of human emotions.
-The author claims this technique to have no other purpose
+The emotinal dimensions are derived from common psychological models.
+The graphics definition is mostly derived from linear combinations of input coordinates.
+The contribution of this representation is neither an improved model of emotional representation nor is it a better set of emoticons.
+What it does however contribute is compromise that might strike the right balance between psychological precision, emotional variety and graphical simplicity.